SPV-413/RAG-Chatbot/README.md

 http://localhost:3000

 ### 5. Configure API Keys
-#### - GPT-4o Mini API Key
+- **GPT-4o Mini API Key**
   - Sign up at OpenAI if you don't have an account.
   -  Get your API key from the OpenAI dashboard.
   -  Set the API key in Flowise AI.
-#### - Vectara API Key
+- **Vectara API Key**
   - Sign up at Vectara and create a new corpus.
   -  Get the API key and set it in Flowise AI.

 ### 6. Upload a PDF file
 Store the document in Vectara’s database for retrieval.